scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 7:21
 from common third-party apps and additional VM-level metrics.
 7:25
-If you don't need them for certain VMs,
+If you don’t need them for certain VMs,
 7:27
 you can reduce the volume by not sending these metrics.
 7:30